Rightpoint/UniversalAdapter/README.md

 ### Header and Footers

-One of the paint points of `RecyclerView` is that it does _not_ natively support header and footer views.
+One of the pain points of `RecyclerView` is that it does _not_ natively support header and footer views.
 Also, `ListView` does, but does it internally.
 We add header and footer support to `UniversalAdapter` to merge the two concepts together at the `Adapter` level.

 To use it: